Jorge-Mouta/Jorge-Mouta/README.md

 This platform contents should be self-contained and compacted, should provide all the resources, code editors, math editors, every other tools necessary.
 It's important to have a database for students to keep track of their progress.
 We should provide a space for discussion and socialization.
+We will strive to present our students with a very well curated selection of learning material.
+(20 years of self-taught experience)

 Manifesto

-The CSPA should always aim to make masters of Computer Science and not job ready students, althought they will be job ready.
+Our aim is to make masters of Computer Science and not job ready students, althought they will be job ready.
 We should avocate for the self-taught culture and try to expand on it.

 Proud Self-Taught Movment